Different types of Fudge

 - Old fashioned Fudge that requires a candy thermometer and beating the fudge, this is the most difficult but pretty magical.

 - Microwave fudge, which may be just the opposite of the old fashioned type and takes 2 minutes.

 - Fudge made with marshmallows or marshmallow cream like this recipe.

 The recipe is fool proof and you can make it in about 15 minutes.
-Much quicker than a batch of cookies.
-I use marshmallows instead of marshmallow cream and dark chocolate.
+Much quicker than a batch of cookies but you don’t get instant gratification, they have to sit for four hours.
+I use marshmallows and dark chocolate for this easy peppermint fudge recipe.
 While it’s sweet, it’s not sweetened condensed milk sweet.
 You can use milk chocolate if you like that better, just try to use a good quality chocolate since that’s the main ingredient.

-The only thing you’ll need is a thermometer.
-You’ll bring sugar, butter and evaporated milk to a boil and then reduce the heat and let it get to 234º.
-Once there, add the chocolate and marshmallows and whisk it together until it’s smooth.
+Bring sugar, butter and evaporated milk to a boil in a saucepan and then reduce the heat and cook until it reaches 234º.
+Once there, add the chopped chocolate and marshmallows and whisk it together until it’s smooth.
 Add some peppermint extract and pour it into a pan to cool.
 For a bit more peppermint taste and a festive finish, crush up some candy canes or peppermint candies and sprinkle them on your warm chocolate pressing them in a bit so they don’t fall off once it’s cool.